 Using CIB website, social pages, or the Chapter accounts to share offensive, discriminatory, pornographic, harmful, or defamatory material.

 This is a fairly comprehensive list, but it’s not exhaustive.
 Other things may come up which we haven’t thought of - because we haven’t had to!
 Please don’t make us!

-Code is subject to change at any time at the discretion of management.
+The Code of Conduct is subject to change at any time at the discretion of CIB management.